Sanchit1112/Foldable-Robots-Team-2/AddCode/AddCode.md

 [Robot Servo Control](/servo_motor.ino)

-## All other code is within the jupyter notebook that used that code in whichever section.
+## All other relevant code is within the corresponding sections that used that code